Table of Contents

 IATA vs DGCA Certifications at a Glance

 IATA and DGCA certificates are of great help in various ways to fly.
-IATA certifies people working in non-technical aviation positions around the world, including airport operations, airline customer service, ticketing, cargo and trip management.
-If you wish to be a pilot, an aviation maintenance engineer or a flight dispatcher in India, you need to receive DGCA certification.
-You need DGCA to fly legally and technically.
+IATA certifies people working in non-technical aviation positions around the world, including airport operations, airline customer service, ticketing, cargo, and trip management.
+If you wish to be a pilot, an aviation maintenance engineer, or a flight dispatcher in India, you need to receive DGCA certification.
+You need a DGCA to fly legally and technically.
 Fly operationally or managerially with IATA.

 Introduction